ozguryurt/simple-chatbot/README.md

 # simple-chatbot
-Simple ChatBot made with Python
+A chat bot made in Python that uses your own data.

 # Libraries used
 difflib, json, random